awslabs/autonomous-driving-data-framework/README.md

 [Deployment Guide Readme.](docs/deployment_guide.md)

-## Support
+## Reporting Issues

-If you notice a defect, or need support with deployment or demonstrating the kit, create an Issue here:
+If you notice a defect, feel free to create an [Issue](https://github.com/awslabs/autonomous-driving-data-framework/issues)

-### Deployment FAQ (optional)
+### Deployment FAQ

 If you are deploying any of these modulesin a cloud9 environment, the EBS volume used by the environment needs to be resized (increased).
 Please use this [link]( https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html)